 Yet his University of Chicago education sticks with him.
 “I’m still driven by not only the facts that I learned, but also the principles of doing good science and the need to communicate that science accurately and effectively.
 That really derives from my education at the University.”

-Tardiff was one of the challengers for this year’s 24Hour Impact, a day-long fundraising campaign in February to support the University of Chicago.
+Tardiff was one of the challengers for the 2016 UChicago Giving Day—24Hour Impact—a day-long fundraising campaign to support the University of Chicago.
 Tardiff and co-challenger Amy Derick, MD’02, each pledged $10,000 for the University of Chicago Medicine and Biological Sciences.
-The campaign was a huge success; in just one day, Tardiff helped inspire gifts totaling $61,767 from 163 donors.
+The campaign was a huge success; in just one day, Tardiff and Derick helped inspire gifts totaling $61,767 from 163 donors.

 There are two reasons why Tardiff supports the University of Chicago every year: “It’s an appreciation for what I was given back in the ’60s.
 I could have never paid for graduate school myself.
 It’s also the realization of what it’s done for me, and today it does as much, if not more, for the students the University attracts.”